Research course

 Our PhD French Studies programme will enable you to carry out a significant piece of in-depth research in an area of interest.

-French Studies at Manchester is home to a thriving community of postgraduate researchers who conduct research across the broad spectrum of French and Francophone Studies.
+French Studies at Manchester is home to a diverse community of postgraduate researchers who conduct research across the broad spectrum of French and Francophone Studies.

-They form part of our wider network of specialists whose research spans a diverse range of areas, from early modern theatre, animal studies, and colonial literature to popular music and contemporary cinema.
+They form part of our wider network of specialists whose research spans many different areas, from early modern theatre, animal studies, and colonial literature to popular music, contemporary cinema, Garden History and Environmental Humanities.

 Qualification, course duration and attendance options